🚀 Elevate Every Frame — The Nikon Z 8 is your ultimate creative weapon.

 The Nikon Z 8 is a professional full-frame mirrorless hybrid camera featuring a 45.7MP stacked CMOS sensor and EXPEED 7 processor.
-It boasts Nikon’s most advanced autofocus system powered by deep learning, capable of detecting focus down to -9 EV and tracking multiple subjects including people and vehicles.
-The camera supports internal 8K/60p and 4K/120p video recording with 12-bit RAW formats, offers blazing fast continuous shooting up to 120 fps, and provides versatile file format options for stills and video.
-Designed for professionals demanding speed, precision, and cinematic quality in a compact mirrorless form factor.
+It offers advanced deep learning autofocus with 493 points, capable of tracking diverse subjects even in extremely low light.
+The camera supports internal 12-bit 8K/60p and 4K/120p RAW video recording, alongside flexible still formats including 14-bit RAW and 10-bit HEIF.
+With blazing fast continuous shooting up to 120 fps, a blackout-free electronic viewfinder, and a compact, durable design, the Z 8 is engineered for high-end photography and videography professionals seeking cutting-edge performance and versatility.

 Screen Size | 3.2 Inches |